 ZKcandy Documentation

-This document will cover deploying to both the ZKcandy Mainnet and the ZKcandy Sepolia Testnet.
-We strongly encourage testing your contracts on the ZKcandy Sepolia Testnet before deploying to our mainnet.
+This document will cover deploying contracts to both the ZKcandy Mainnet and the ZKsync Sepolia Testnet.
+We strongly encourage testing your contracts on the ZKsync Sepolia Testnet before deploying to our mainnet.

 There are multiple ways to deploy contracts to ZKcandy.
 As such, the methods covered in this document is not an exhaustive list.